sendgrid/sendgrid-nodejs/CONTRIBUTING.md

 Copy the desired code into `example.js`.
 For this example, I'm assuming you create this file in the root of this project.

-Change the path to the Sendgrid library to the reletive path, for example: `./packages/mail/mail`.
+Change the path to the Sendgrid library to the relative path, for example: `./packages/mail/mail`.

 ```
 node example.js